 Facilities & Strategic Infrastructure Management consists of a wide variety of responsibilities and duties.
-The department ensures operations and maintenance for all County Facilities buildings, compliance with American Disabilities Act (ADA), and Parking.
-This department has oversight of strategic infrastructure projects Countywide.
+The department ensures operations and maintenance for all County Facilities County, real estate transactions (outside of road and bridge projects), maintenance for Health Department facilities, and compliance with American Disabilities Act (ADA).